 What will we cover?

 Repertoire from Baroque to present day and in styles from around the world.
-We aim to work on five or six pieces and while most will be by well-known composers or in familiar styles any repertoire that may be new is tackled to make the music approachable.
+We aim to work on five or six pieces and while most will be by well-known composers or in familiar styles any repertoire that may be new is tackled in various ways to make the music approachable.
 All works selected are considered accessible.

 What will we accomplish?
 By the end of this course you will be able to…